Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 | :-----------------------------------------------------------------------------------------------: |
 | **Figure 1-7: Dot products with normalized vectors** |

-This operation is super useful in videogames.
+This operation is very useful in videogames.
 The MonoGame's [Vector3](xref:Microsoft.Xna.Framework.Vector3) class gives us a way to easily compute dot products:

 ```csharp
 var a = new Vector3(0, 1, 2);